jaydeep-kuber/k8s/practice/learn.md

 > - till this point everyting working fine. on localhost not time to get **ingress** in picture
 > 11. ingress.yml
 > `minikube addones enable ingress`

+## Project-2 - Monitoring
+- it was about prometheus and graphana we will do it later.